Resume, LinkedIn, Cover Letter and Mock Interview Advising

 Career Counseling can help you inform your choice of a major, assess your interests or offer guidance on an action plan for your career development.

-The Career Counselor can identify assessments to help you discover a sense of direction.
+A Career Counselor can identify assessments to help you discover a sense of direction.
 They assist you in discovering more about whom you are and how you can express your uniqueness in a challenging and rewarding career.

 Student Services bases many policies and procedures based on professional business etiquette and expectations of a professional work place.
 Being prompt to appointments is one of those important expectations.
 Our policy supports that.